real-stanford/diffusion_policy/README.md

 Each array in `data` stores one data field from all episodes concatenated along the first dimension (time).
 The `meta/episode_ends` array stores the end index for each episode along the fist dimension.

+### `SharedMemoryRingBuffer`
+The [`SharedMemoryRingBuffer`](./diffusion_policy/shared_memory/shared_memory_ring_buffer.py) is a lock-free FILO data structure used extensively in our [real robot implementation](./diffusion_policy/real_world) to utilize multiple CPU cores while avoiding pickle serialization and locking overhead for `multiprocessing.Queue`.

+As an example, we would like to get the most recent `To` frames from 5 RealSense cameras.
+We launch 1 realsense SDK/pipeline per process using [`SingleRealsense`](./diffusion_policy/real_world/single_realsense.py), each continuously writes the captured images into a `SharedMemoryRingBuffer` shared with the main process.
+We can very quickly get the last `To` frames in the main process due to the FILO nature of `SharedMemoryRingBuffer`.

+We also implemented [`SharedMemoryQueue`](./diffusion_policy/shared_memory/shared_memory_queue.py) for FIFO, which is used in [`RTDEInterpolationController`](./diffusion_policy/real_world/rtde_interpolation_controller.py).

+### `RealEnv`
+In contrast to [OpenAI Gym](https://gymnasium.farama.org/), our polices interact with the environment asynchronously.
+In [`RealEnv`](./diffusion_policy/real_world/real_env.py), the `step` method in `gym` is split into two methods: `get_obs` and `exec_actions`.

+The `get_obs` method returns the latest observation from `SharedMemoryRingBuffer` as well as their corresponding timestamps.
+This method can be call at any time during an evaluation episode.

+The `exec_actions` method accepts a sequence of actions and timestamps for the expected time of execution for each step.
+Once called, the actions are simply enqueued to the `RTDEInterpolationController`, and the method returns without blocking for execution.

 ## 🩹 Adding a Task
 Read and imitate:
 * `diffusion_policy/dataset/pusht_image_dataset.py`